Skip to main content

 A working two-agent crew with billing + research roles.

-Below is a complete CrewAI crew where a billing agent requests USDC payment first, and a researcher agent produces the analysis only after payment confirms.
-This is the canonical pattern for paid CrewAI work.
+Below is a complete CrewAI crew where a treasurer agent pays a data vendor in USDC, and a researcher agent uses the result.
+The treasurer holds the wallet tools; the researcher holds none.
+This is the canonical pattern for a crew that spends.

 CREW.PY